realworldocaml/book/book/records/README.md

 ```

 This feature of the language, known by the somewhat imposing name of
-*type-directed constructor disambiguation*, applies to variant
+*type-directed constructor disambiguation*, applies to variant tags as
-constructors as well as record fields, as we'll see in
+well as record fields, as we'll see in
 [Variants](variants.html#variants){data-type=xref}.

 For functions defined within the module where a given record is